-- a) reversing the finding of guilt; or - b) reducing the punishment.
+- reversing the finding of guilt; and/or - removing or revising the punishment.

 The Appeal Authority shall consider the appeal on the basis of the written submissions by the aggrieved employee and also after considering the report of the Domestic Inquiry and the grounds for the decision as made by the panel of the Domestic Inquiry.